How To Fix All Your Awkward Self-Tanner Mistakes

 How do I avoid my self-tanner turning orange?

 Turning orange isn't always your fault.
 Sometimes, it's the formula.
-When a self-tanner is formulated with too much dihydroxyacetone (DHA) — the colourless chemical that reacts with the amino acids in your skin to produce a temporary pigment — it can develop with an unsavoury orange tint that looks unnatural.
+When a self-tanner is formulated with too much dihydroxyacetone (DHA) — the colorless chemical that reacts with the amino acids in your skin to produce a temporary pigment — it can develop with an unsavory orange tint that looks unnatural.
 Avoid this by patch-testing before buying and using a product.
-Von Hep recommends colourless self-tanners that also include colour-correcting actives that are there to boost your natural complexion as opposed to dye it orange.
+Von Hep recommends colorless self-tanners that also include color-correcting actives that are there to boost your natural complexion as opposed to dye it orange.

 Advertisement